Hilton House Hotel, Derby: Later residents

 The next residents were Charles Andrew Newton (1877-1949) who was an engineer and his wife Marie Norah (nee Eastwood).
-Their son Lieutenant John Alan Newton (1919-1941) was killed during the War in Saudi Arabia in 1941 and buried at Maali Commonwealth War Graves Cemetery.
+Their son Lieutenant John Alan Newton (1919-1941) was killed during World War II in Saudi Arabia in 1941 and buried at Maali Commonwealth War Graves Cemetery, Yemen.
 His memorial inscription is shown at this reference.
 In 1944 the house was sold.
 It was sold again in 1949 and bought by Norman Cholerton and his wife Helena who lived there until about 1960.

 Lieutenant Norman Edwin Cholerton (1917-1975) was the son of Joseph Roberts Cholerton of Duffield House near Derby.
 He entered the military forces at the age of 18.
-He was became a Lieutenant in the Royal Artillery and in 1940 sailed for Singapore.
+He became a Lieutenant in the Royal Artillery and in 1940 sailed for Singapore.
 Two years later he was captured by the Japanese in the Battle of Singapore and sent to a prisoner of war camp in Thailand.
 He is recorded as being in Camp 4 which was Kanburi – one of the famous camps because of its involvement in the building of the Burma Railway and the Bridge on the River Kwai.
 He returned to Derby after the War and in 1946 married Helena Mary Allen (1922-1991).
 Four years later he moved into Hilton house where he lived with his family for ten years.
 He then went to Wormsley Farm, Shirley Brailsford where he remained until his death in 1975.